Best things to do in Kona town and the west side of the Big Island (updated 2021)

 One of the best adventure experiences to do in Kona is to be on the water and take a cruise to some of the fantastic snorkel spots around the coastline.
 There are a few good outfitters that take you to some of the wonderful snorkel areas along with any whale or dolphin touring through the coastal areas.
 Part of the fun of doing a cruise is seeing the fantastic coastline around Kona, checking out the marine life like dolphins and whales and then getting to snorkeling areas that aren’t as easy or accessible getting to on your own to these special snorkel areas.

-You can check out all the outfitters snorkeling tours here to find out which fit your needs and timeframe while visiting the west side of the Big Island.
+One of the best experience is offered through Body Glove with their Kona snorkeling tours here to find out which fit your needs and timeframe while visiting the west side of the Big Island.

 Check out the Place of Refuge – a national historic monument

 One of the most popular tourist attractions in the South Kona area is the Place of Refuge or Pu’uhonua O Honaunau National Historic Park.
 A place of refuge for commoners, defeated warriors or rule breakers in ancient times where citizens can go and be safe from any harm.